 - Tropical Green Breakfast Smoothies (omit greek yogurt–you can add more banana for creaminess)

 - If you fail to plan, you are planning to fail.
 Meal-prepping is an absolute must during something like the Daniel Fast.
 You can’t run to a restaurant for lunch or buy something from a vending machine as easily.
 (Although, if you find yourself at Chipotle, you can get a salad bowl with lettuce, beans, corn, brown rice, and ALL the salsas!)
-My meal-prepping tips and routine are here and tips for building a stellar salad are here.
+On that topic, here are my secret to building better salads at home.

 - Whether or not your diet change is spiritually linked, you’ll need some structure to stay on track.
 I used this devotional the first time around and it was so helpful.
 It is full of recipes, tips, and a scripture-based starting point for each day.
 You can also utilize online meal planners or worksheets.
 Google Sheets is good for that because you can access it on all of your devices.